kerberosmansour/gdpr-patterns-presentation/content/user/DJ-507-Vuln.md

 {{< cypher-query height="80">}}
 MATCH (a {key:'GDPR-507'})-[to:Data_touches|:Data_sources|:relates_to]-(b)-[r:Has_VULN]-(c)-[z:Has_RISK|:Is_missing]-(d)
 WHERE a.summary is not null
-return distinct c.key, b.key, c.summary
+return distinct c.key as VulnID, b.key as SystemID, c.summary as Vulnerability
 {{</ cypher-query >}}

 {{< neo4j-table >}}